-First Aid: Phosphate Low Range Reagent

-Contact Effect Precaution to Take First Aid Measures Spill Collect May need more explanation Eye Causes severe eye damage.
-Wear safety glasses.
-Flush with water for 15 minutes.If pain persists, call a physician.
+First Aid: Nitrite Low Range Reagent Contact Effect Precaution to Take First Aid Measures Spill Collect Eye Causes severe eye damage Wear safety glasses Flush with water for 15 minutes.If pain persists, call a physician.
 Skin Causes severe skin burns.
 Wear protective gloves and clothing.
 Wash skin with plenty of water.
-Immediately remove contaminated clothing and safely dispose.
-Swallowed Nausea, vomiting, gastrointestinal and mouth pain, and/or diarrhea.
+Remove contaminated clothing immediately and dispose of safely.
+Swallowed Nausea, vomiting, gastrointestinal and mouth pain, and or diarrhea.
 Drink plenty of water and induce vomiting.Call a physician if feeling unwell.
 Inhaled Causes burns.
 Do not breath dust.
 Seek fresh airCall a physician if breathing becomes difficult.

-- 1. Rinse glass cuvettes and caps (2) with sample water three times.
+- Rinse glass cuvettes and caps (2) with sample water three times.
 You can use water directly from your bucket or some other collection bottle. - 2.
 Fill one cuvette with exactly 10 mL of sample water and secure the cap. - 3.
 Prepare the Nitrite Checker. - a.
 Press the black button on the Nitrite Checker to turn it on. - b.
 When the display shows "Add," "C.1," and "Press" (blinking), the met er is ready.

-- c.
-Clean the outside of the cuvette with the cloth to remove any fingerprints.
-Open the top of the Nitrite Checker and place the cuvette inside.
-Close the top. - d.
+d.
 Press the black button.
 When "Add", "C.2", and "Press" (blinking) are displayed on the screen, the meter is ready.

-- 4. Add the Nitrite Low Range Reagent. - a.
+4. Add the Nitrite Low Range Reagent.

+- a.
 Remove the cuvette from the Phosphate Checker and unscrew the cap. - b.
 Open the Phosphate Low Range Reagent (with scissors) and empty the contents into the cuvette. - c.
 Replace the cap and gently shake the cuvette for 15 seconds until the powder is completely dissolved. - d.
 If any bubbles form, gently swirl or tap the cuvette to remove them.
-Clean the outside of the cuvette with the cloth - 5.
-Measure the Nitrite. - a.
+Clean the outside of the cuvette with the cloth

+5. Measure the Nitrite.

+- a.
 Place the cuvette back inside the checker, press and hold the black button on the Phosphate Checker until the dislay shows a countdown timer (15 mins).
 The results will display after the 15 min timer has finished. - b.
 Record the result on your data sheet in ppb.
 (Note: the Nitrite Checker will turn off after being idle for two minutes).

-6. Replicates.
+Replicates.

-- a.
-Repeat the test using the other clean cuvette.
+- Repeat the test using the other clean cuvette.
 If you do not have extra cuvettes in your monitoring kit, see EQUIPMENT CLEANING AND STORAGE for instructions on how to clean them, and then proceed below. - b.
 If the difference between the two replicates is ≥ 0.04 mg/L, run additional replicates until two results are within the acceptable range of each other. - c.
 Use those two replicate values to calculate and record the final (averaged) result.